jimysancho/agent-py-gpt/Readme.md

 - Simple vs Complex.
 - If Simple: Particular vs Complex.

-What decides into which category the query falls into is the number of *subjects*. `What is a subject?` $\implies$ Any Python function, method, class or block of code.
+What decides which category the query falls into is the number of *subjects*. `What is a subject?` $\implies$ Any Python function, method, class or block of code.

 In order to classify the query, I've developed two different types of agents, which will return different types of tools depending on the task.
 Both of the agents have been trained using `prompt engineer few shot example` since the task is "straightforward", altough we'll see that it can get tricky and complicated depending on the query.
 The agents are: